AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Happiness is not something ready made.
-It comes from your own actions. — Dalai Lama
+> It's not how much money you make, it's how much money you keep. — Robert Kiyosaki
 <!--END_SECTION:quote-->